codefuse-ai/codefuse-devops-eval/README.md

 - [Citation](#citation)

 ## Leaderboard
-Below are zero-shot and five-shot accuracies from the models that we evaluate in the initial release。 We note that zero-shot performance is better than five-shot for many instruction-tuned models.
+Below are zero-shot and five-shot accuracies from the models that we evaluate in the initial release.
+We note that zero-shot performance is better than five-shot for many instruction-tuned models.

 #### Zero Shot